-There are more than 356,000 out-of-hospital cardiac arrests (OHCA) annually in the U.S., nearly 90% of them fatal, according to the American Heart Association’s Heart and Stroke Statistics—2019 Update.
-According to the report, the incidence of EMS-assessed non-traumatic OHCA in people of any age is estimated to be 356,461, or nearly 1,000 people each day.
-Survival to hospital discharge after EMS-treated cardiac arrest is about 10%.
+There are more than 356,000 out-of-hospital cardiac arrests (OHCA) annually in the U.S., nearly 90% of them fatal, according to the report.
+The incidence of EMS-assessed non-traumatic OHCA in people of any age is estimated to be 356,461, or nearly 1,000 people each day.
+Survival to hospital discharge after EMS-treated cardiac arrest languishes at about 10%.

 There are a number of ongoing challenges to understanding the epidemiology of cardiac arrest in the U.S. Despite being a leading cause of death, there are currently no nationwide standards for surveillance to monitor the incidence and outcomes of cardiac arrest.
 Thus, registries and clinical trials are used to provide best estimates.
 These sources include the Resuscitation Outcomes Consortium (ROC), 2005-2015, and the ongoing Cardiac Arrest Registry to Enhance Survival (CARES).

 The following are selected highlights from the 2020 update.

 - Estimates suggest the incidence of OHCA among adults in the U.S. is 347,322.

 - The location of OHCA in adults is most often a home or residence (69.8%), a public setting (18.8%), or a nursing home (11.5%).